 Keynote: The Rt Hon Alok Sharma MP, President Designate, COP26

-Chair: Nick Mabey, Chief Executive, E3G
+Chair of LCAW: Nick Mabey, Chief Executive, E3G

 UK civil society: Amanda Khozi Mukwashi, Chief Executive, Christian Aid

 Global civil society: Renato Redentor Constantino, Chief Executive, Institute for Climate and Sustainable Cities